 It is recommended that genetic testing for psychiatric medications is used in tandem with more traditional methods of prescribing.
 Talk with your doctor about reviewing your diagnosis.
 If you are taking other medications double check that they are compatible with the antidepressant and if any of those side effects are exasperating the problem.
 Substance use could also have an impact.
 It doesn’t necessarily have to be substance abuse, but alcohol or drugs combined with medication can have a negative effect.
 Make sure that you are using the medication properly.
 It may seem obvious, but an important part of taking medications is taking the proper dose consistently.
 If after doing all these checks, you still have negative side effects it’s possible your medication may need to be changed.

 ClarityX is a direct-to-consumer pharmacogenetics test.
 We offer genetic testing for antidepressant response, DNA testing for depression medication, and much more.
-This is done in tandem with your primary care provider to ensure you are receiving the most accurate and helpful information.
-This test can be done from the comfort of your home and is most likely covered by insurance.
+This can help your primary care provider to ensure you are receiving the most accurate and helpful information when it comes to your medication.
+This test can be done from the comfort of your home.

 There are so many antidepressants and psychiatric medication options.
 It can be overwhelming.
 Choosing the wrong one can lead to a host of unpleasant side effects and sometimes even the original problem remains unsolved.
 Traditionally, medications are prescribed and a variety of side effects lead to people becoming frustrated and giving up.
 Genetic testing for psychiatric medication helps you avoid all these problems.
 Genetic testing for antidepressant response can help make it a bit easier.
 ClarityX provides DNA testing for antidepressants in order to help individuals and their physicians decide which medications are best for them.
 Recent scientific advancements have made it possible for those in need to make an informed choice about antidepressants and psychiatric medications